 Neha Chaudhary, MD, is a writer and medical journalist who writes for The New York Times, The Washington Post, Forbes, Wired, CNN, ABC News and the ABC News Medical Unit, and other outlets.
 She is also a double board-certified child, adolescent, and adult psychiatrist on faculty at Massachusetts General Hospital and Harvard Medical School and cofounder of Brainstorm, Stanford’s Lab for Mental Health Innovation.
 Her research focuses on the intersection of technology and mental health, including using tech to promote early intervention and resilience in children.
-As she has said, she is a strong believer in the power of journalism and storytelling to make mental health mainstream.
+She is a strong believer in the power of journalism and storytelling to make mental health mainstream.

 Barbara Greenberg, PhD, is a clinical psychologist who specializes in the treatment of adolescents and their parents.
 She was the director of an inpatient adolescent unit at a psychiatric hospital in New York for 21 years and is now in full-time private practice in Fairfield County, Connecticut.
 She is the co-author of Teenage as a Second Language – A Parent’s Guide to Becoming Bilingual, which offers parents strategies for decoding their teens’ often baffling behavior and building strong, loving relationships based on trust and respect.
 She has written regularly for US News & World Report and has a column on teens and mental health in Psychology Today.
 In addition, she has shared her expertise on a variety of news programs, including Good Morning America, Nightline, CNN, NBC, and Investigation Discovery and has lectured on teen and parenting issues around the country.
 Born in New York City, Greenberg received a bachelor’s degree from Brandeis University and a Ph.D. in clinical psychology from the State University of New York at Stony Brook.